 Fortunately, the majority of villages involved in the rubber scheme were located within half that travel time by water.
-DASF staff spent approximately 40 patrols per year of average one-week duration working on these six-acre (2.4 ha) smallholder rubber www.pngaa.org distributed and new blocks surveyed for the owners to clear, particularly along the Ok Mart, a tributary of the lower Ok Tedi, as far as Senamrae village.
+DASF staff spent approximately 40 patrols per year of average one-week duration working on these six-acre (2.4 ha) smallholder rubber blocks.
+Further nurseries were established, stumps distributed and new blocks surveyed for the owners to clear, particularly along the Ok Mart, a tributary of the lower Ok Tedi, as far as Senamrae village.